Open Enrollment Is Almost Over. Don’t Get Left Out.

 3. Every season brings new plans, including ones that could be better for you.

 If you’re happy with your current plan, and it’s still offered, re-enrolling should be simple.
-But, most consumers have found it’s worthwhile to take open enrollment as an opportunity to consider their options and to make sure that they choose a health plan that is best suited to their health and financial needs.
+But, most consumers use open enrollment as an opportunity to consider which health plan option is best suited to their health and financial needs.

 Take, for example, the OMNIA Health Plans from Horizon BCBSNJ.
 More individuals have selected one of the OMNIA Health Plans than any other, making them the most popular choice among quality and cost-conscious consumers.